andreazantek/azantek/_posts/2019-04-18-welcome-to-jekyll.md

   - update
 ---

-In this project, I manually calcuate the probability of an generated experiment.
-I also create a simulation to confirm the results of the experiment.
+In this project, I manually calcuated the probability of an experiment using tools like the Law of Total Probability and the negative hypergeometric distribution.
+I also created a simulation to confirm the results of the experiment.

 <a href="https://github.com/azantek/azantek.github.io/blob/master/PortfolioCopy.html">Link Text</a>